 The study presents, analyses, and evaluates the specific characteristics and environmental conditions of the wider project area, based on data collected from both literature sources and field surveys of the study area.
-An assessment will also be made of the potential impact of the construction and operation of the Project on the conservation objectives of the Natura 2000 network sites SPA GR1110010, within which the Project is located, and the nearby SPAs GR1130011, GR1110002 and BG0002019, on the integrity of the sites and their protected objects (their designated species), due to the presence of large species of birds of prey, which, according to their ecology, are active over a wide radius and are able to cover the distance to the study area of this Project.
-In addition, the protected elements of the Important Bird Area of Greece GR003, within which the project under consideration is located as mentioned above, as well as the nearest Important Bird Area of Greece GR008 are also taken into consideration.
+An assessment will also be made of the potential impact of the construction and operation of the Project on the conservation objectives of the Natura 2000 network sites SPA GR1130011 & GR1110010, within which the Project is located, and the nearby SPAs GR1110002 and BG0002019, on the integrity of the sites and their protected objects (their designated species), due to the presence of large species of birds of prey, which, according to their ecology, are active over a wide radius and are able to cover the distance to the study area of this Project.
+In addition, the protected elements of the Important Bird Area of Greece GR008 & GR003, within which the project under consideration is located as mentioned above.